isabelle-galleberg/TDT4100-Hotel-booking-system/README.md

-# TDT4100-hotel-booking-system
+# Hotel Booking System
-Dette prosjektet er tilknyttet emnet TDT4100 Objektorientert programmering.
+This project is created in TDT4100 Objektorientert programmering.